npentrel/viam-docs/docs/tutorials/control/air-quality-fleet.md

 {{< /expand >}}

-1. Specify the version for the sds011 module.
+1. Specify the version for the `sds011` module.
    At the point of writing the version is `0.2.1`.
    Specifying a specific version or a specific minor or major version of a module will ensure that even if the module you use changes, your machines remain functional.
-   You can update your fragment at any point, any machines using it will update to use the new configuration.
+   You can update your fragment at any point, and any machines using it will update to use the new configuration.

 {{< alert title="Tip: Use the fragment on your development machine" color="tip" >}}
-To avoid differences between fragment and development machines, we recommend you remove the configured resources from the development machine and add the fragment you just created instead using the **+** button.
+To avoid differences between fragment and development machines, we recommend you remove the configured resources from the development machine, and instead use the **+** button to add the fragment you just created.
 {{< /alert >}}

 ### Provision your machines